MicrosoftLearning/MB-800-Business-Central-Functional-Consultant/Instructions/Labs/LAB[MB-800]_M03_Lab06_Set_up_Accounts_Receivable.md

         **Number Series** FastTab.

     15. In the **Posted Invoice Nos.** field, the value **S-INV+** is already filled in.
-Click on the Look Up Value button and then click **Select from full list.**
+Click on the drop-down and then click **Select from full list.**

     16. In the opened **No. Series List** page, the number series **S-INV+** is automatically selected.